-Cool & Connected is a planning assistance program that helps community members develop strategies and an action plan for using broadband to create walkable, connected, economically vibrant main streets and small-town neighborhoods that improve human health and the environment.
+Cool & Connected was a planning assistance program that helped community members develop strategies and an action plan for using broadband to create walkable, connected, economically vibrant main streets and small-town neighborhoods that improve human health and the environment.

-Communities can combine broadband service with other local assets such as cultural and recreational amenities to attract investment and people, including young people, and diversify local economies.
+In this program, communities combined broadband service with other local assets, such as cultural and recreational amenities, to attract investment and people, including young people, and diversify local economies.

-Cool & Connected is sponsored by the U.S. Department of Agriculture Rural Utilities Service, EPA's Office of Sustainable Communities, and the Appalachian Regional Commission.
+The Cool & Connected program was sponsored by EPA's Office of Community Revitalization, the U.S. Department of Agriculture Rural Utilities Service, and the Appalachian Regional Commission.